holishing/AutoWeatherPtt/README.md

-This version is adapted from oToToT's version.
+This version is adapted from [oToToT's version](https://github.com/oToToT/AutoWeatherPtt) .

-The reason for making this fork is just to let this python script,
+The reason for making this fork is just to let this python script
-<br>apply directly in pttbbs or even other TelnetBBS-system (such as Maple-itoc, SOB, or other BBS version)
+<br>apply directly in [CurrentPtt BBS System](https://github.com/ptt/pttbbs) or even other Telnet-BBS system (such as Maple-itoc, SOB, or other BBS version)

-And it's function going to be made more simply,
+And in the future, its function is going to be made more simply,
-<br>and just focus on how to simplify the core python script to analyze the info requested from Central Weather Bureau in Taiwan.
+<br>and just focuses on how to simplify the core python script to analyze the info requested from Central Weather Bureau in Taiwan.

 And just for test and fun.